The Real Story of Doc Holliday and Big Nose Kate

 The family relocated to Mexico where it met its first tragedy when Kate’s mother died.
 Then in 1865 Maximilian was overthrown and the family fled to Davenport, Iowa of all places.
 There her father died leaving her a teenage orphan.
 She was placed into a foster home but left at age 17.

 She then ended up enrolling in a convent school, graduated, but religion wasn’t for her.
-She drifted to Dodge City where she became a sex worker at a brothel owned by Nellie “Bessie” Earp who was sister-in-law of the famous Virgil Earp.
+She drifted to Dodge City where she became a sex worker at a brothel owned by Nellie “Bessie” Earp who was sister-in-law of Virgil Earp.
 By this time she had taken the name Kate Elder.

 It is unknown why Kate chose this life.
 She certainly had to make ends meet, but there is also the sense that she enjoyed the excitement and wildness of the wild west.
 She had a blazing temper, was independent, and a hard drinker.
 She also earned the insensitive nickname “Big Nose.”